The Piney Woods Incident, Cash-Landrum

 In 1981 I represented three People in a lawsuit against the United States Government for injuries that resulted from their contact with an unusual aerial object.
 Betty Cash, Vicky Landrum and Colby Landrum are the only three People to ever sue our government for injuries from a UFO.
 On the eighteenth anniversary of her encounter, Betty Cash died.

 Betty Cash was a warrior and heroine.
 She fought the US government and, even in defeat, showed a spirit and tenacity that will now be her epitaph.
-CAUS and I pay tribute to a very brave lady...and a victim of this government's callousness to the rights of the individual.
-The following is the announcement of her death:
+CAUS and I pay tribute to a very brave lady... and a victim of this government's callousness to the rights of the individual.

 From Peter Gersten, Attorney, 1-3-99